cloudflare/cloudflare-docs/content/workers/runtime-apis/web-standards.md

 {{<Aside type="note">}}

+The default URL class behavior differs from the URL Spec documented above.

+A new spec-compliant implementation of the URL class can be enabled using the `url_standard` [compatibility flag](/workers/platform/compatibility-dates/#compatibility-flags).

-The Workers’ Runtime’s URL class behavior differs from the URL Spec documented above.
-If you would like to use another URL implementation, you can [shim the URL class using webpack](/workers/cli-wrangler/webpack/#shimming-globals).
+If you would like to use another URL implementation, you can [shim the URL class using webpack](/cli-wrangler/webpack/#shimming-globals).

 {{</Aside>}}